37 50 As A Percent

 • Percentage: 74% (0.74 * 100 = 74%)

 The core principle is that we're establishing an equivalence between the given fraction and a fraction with a denominator of 100.
-By dividing the numerator (37) by the denominator (50), we find the decimal equivalent, which represents the value as a fraction of one.
+In practice, by dividing the numerator (37) by the denominator (50), we find the decimal equivalent, which represents the value as a fraction of one.
 Multiplying this decimal by 100 then scales it up to represent it as a fraction of 100, which is the definition of a percentage.

 Real-World Applications of Percentage Calculations